- How do I install Antfly?

 min_score_ratioto keep only results scoring at least N% of the top result, ormax_score_gap_percentto detect "elbows" in score distribution.

-# Search with multiple indexes and result ordering
+# Search with both text and image indexes

 --full-text-search 'title:History' \